php-lab/event/README.md

 ```

 ## License
-PhpLab\Di is licensed under the MIT license.
+PhpLab\Event is licensed under the MIT license.